Home » Recipes Using Sourdough Starter » The Best Sourdough Banana Bread

 loaf of sourdough banana bread on white platter sitting on green napkin and wooden cutting board

-How to make sourdough banana bread
+How to make banana bread with sourdough discard

 This quick bread recipe is easy to make!
 For the full directions, please scroll down to the full recipe card below, but here is a simple overview of how to make this bread: